Group selection and shrinkage: Structured sparsity for semiparametric additive models: Computation

 \section{Computation}

 This section introduces our optimization framework and its key components: coordinate descent and local search.
-The framework applies to any smooth convex loss function $\ell(z,y)$.
+The framework applies to any smooth loss function $\ell(z,y)$ convex in $z$.
 The discussion below addresses the specific cases of square loss $\ell(z,y)=(y-z)^2/2$, which is suitable for regression, and logistic loss $\ell(z,y)=-y\log(z)-(1-y)\log(1-z)$, which is suitable for classification.
-Both loss functions are implemented in \texttt{grpsel}.

-The algorithms are presented for nonoverlapping groups; however, this does not limit their applicability since the overlapping groups problem can be transformed into one involving disjoint groups.
-Let $\tilde{\mathbf{X}}:=(\mathbf{X}_1,\ldots,\mathbf{X}_g)$ be the predictor matrix formed by concatenating the submatrices of $\mathbf{X}$ corresponding to groups $\mathcal{G}_1,\ldots,\mathcal{G}_g$.
-Since the predictors are replicated as many times as they appear across groups, a new set of groups that do not overlap can be constructed.
-The algorithms are then run on $\tilde{\mathbf{X}}$ with the new groups.
-Finally, the coefficients on $\mathbf{X}$ are recovered by summing the coefficients on each replicated column in $\tilde{\mathbf{X}}$. \textcite{Jacob2009} suggest this approach for group lasso.
-The matrix $\tilde{\mathbf{X}}$, however, will not be full rank, nor will a submatrix corresponding to any subset of overlapping groups.
-Our algorithmic analysis takes this fact into account.
+Throughout this section, the predictor matrix $\mathbf{X}$ is assumed to have columns with mean zero and unit $l_2$-norm.